 Nov 6, 2010 – Saturday – flight from Auckland, New Zealand to Victoria, Canada

-We have breakfast a bit earlier this morning, say our goodbyes to Margaret and her husband Graham, and leave Te Kuiti for Auckland airport by 8:30am.
+We have breakfast a bit earlier this morning, say our goodbyes to our B&B hosts Margaret and her husband Graham, and leave Te Kuiti for Auckland airport by 8:30am.
 Graham suggests using the bypass around Hamilton, which proves to be valuable advice.
 I expect the traffic from all the activity around the World Rowing competitions being held in nearby Cambridge would have held us up, but our drive to Auckland airport goes smoothly.
 We return the rental car to the lot by 11am and roll our bags across the lot to the front entrance to the airport.
 I find the Hertz counter and finish my business with them, so we’re done with the car.
 We then check in at the Qantas counter, and proceed upstairs to the departure area since we are now free of our checked bags